Last updated: January 7, 2021

 - To our different departments to coordinate treatment-related activities, such as prescriptions, lab work, and X-rays.

 - To other healthcare providers treating you who are not on our staff such as dentists, emergency room staff, specialists and other providers.
-For example (and without limitation), if you are being treated for an injured knee, we may share your PHI among your primary physician, the knee specialist, and your physical therapist, among others, so they can provide proper care.
+For example (and without limitation), if you are being treated for an injured knee, we may share your PHI among your primary care provider, the knee specialist, and your physical therapist, among others, so they can provide proper care.

 - To administer your health benefits policy or contract.